lagilfillan69/DandD/README.md

 ## Current Porgress

 **1/18/24**
 I took a break from this project for a while.
 Like many personal projects, this got thrown to the wayside for another project and lfie among other things.
-I just worked on adding another page to my GUI to start taking developing a barbaria
+I just worked on adding another page to my GUI to start taking developing a barbarians additions and integrating more the GUI.
+Still not ready to touch severs.
+Also, much to my fauly did not realize at first that you cannot turn a GUI into a an HTML style website.
+This is my first time working on front end development so my understanding is poor

+**12/28/23**
+Updated code format and fixed some spacing errors

 **12/22/23**